 - Yes, everybody in the room could notice that this is what your heart is really in.

-I took my decision finally instantly – after months imagining myself writing letters that started with: Dear customers and colleagues, I need to tell you about a personal decision affecting my professional life and our business relationship.
+Finally, I took my decision instantly – after months imagining myself writing letters that started with: Dear customers and colleagues, I need to tell you about a personal decision affecting my professional life and our business relationship.
 I never wrote any letter of that sort, not even now.
 Now I only tell the current version of the story to whoever would still ask for IT consulting.
-Within 1 hour I finalized a plan to switch fields *right now* and to go for another (engineering) degree.
+Within one hour I finalized a plan to switch fields *right now* and to go for another (engineering) degree.
 I took the decision all on my own – no hesitation and no counselling and asking friends for their advice.
 And once for all I stopped thinking about explanations.
-I kept the decision as a secret and cloaked it as “another big project I am going to embark on” that will keep me from embarking on the usual stuff I did for years.
+I kept the decision as a secret and cloaked it as “another big project I am going to embark on”, so that it will keep me from embarking on the usual stuff I did for years.

 But nonetheless both the negative and the positive versions of the physics-or-IT-small-talk finally drove the evolution of this decision.
 It is not so much the feedback given by somebody else.
 It is a statement that struck a chord with what some part of myself tried to tell me unsuccessfully so far.

 9 Comments Add yours